spryker/docker-sdk/docs/05-accessing-private-repositories.md

 To configure the Composer authentication environment variable:

-1. Create access tokens in your VSC services.
+1. Create access tokens in your VCS services.
 2. Prepare a `COMPOSER_AUTH` environment variable with the VCS tokens you've created in JSON format.
 To learn about Composer authentication variables, see [COMPOSER_AUTH](https://getcomposer.org/doc/03-cli.md#composer-auth) and [Custom token authentication](https://getcomposer.org/doc/articles/authentication-for-private-packages.md#custom-token-authentication)